 Steve Gadlin is a serial silly projects guy.
 He appeared on ABC's Shark Tank and struck a deal with Mark Cuban with his stick figure cat drawing company, "I Want To Draw a Cat For You!"

-Steve Rohr is a widely recognized Communication expert, educator, bestselling author and the Show Publicist for the Academy Awards®.
+Steve Rohr is a widely-recognized Communication expert, bestselling author, professor and the Show Publicist for the Academy Awards.®